ilgoncalves/game-dev-journey/projects/c++_fundamentals/object_oriented_programming/README.md

 20. [**`Exercise 7: Game Events and Template Classes (Templates)`**](./game_events/main.cpp)

     Consider a game where events happen at certain times.
 An event has a time at which it happens and an action that is triggered when the event happens.
 The action can be represented as a string (like "spawn_enemy", "start_boss_fight").
 Create a `GameEvent` template class where the time can be of any numeric type (like `int` for frames, or `float` for seconds) and the action is always a `string`.
 The `GameEvent` class should have methods like `getTime()` and `getAction()`.
 Create a `GameTimeline` class that holds a list of `GameEvent` objects.
 It should have methods like `addEvent(GameEvent)`, `removeEvent(GameEvent)`, and `getEventsAtTime(T)`, where T is the same type as the time in `GameEvent`.

+### Final Project

+The project will be a simplified text-based Role Playing Game (RPG).

+Project Name: Text-based RPG

+Project Description:
+Develop a text-based role-playing game (RPG) where players can create characters, explore different levels, fight enemies, collect items, and gain experience points.
+Use the principles of OOP, including inheritance, polymorphism, encapsulation, and abstraction to structure your game.

+Core Classes:
+1. `Character` - Abstract base class for different types of characters (player character, enemies, etc.).
+2. `Player` - Derived from `Character`, represents the player's character in the game.
+3. `Enemy` - Derived from `Character`, represents an enemy in the game.
+4. `Item` - Abstract base class for different types of items (weapons, potions, etc.).
+5. `Weapon`, `Potion`, etc. - Derived from `Item`, represent different types of items.
+6. `Inventory` - Represents a collection of `Item` objects that a `Character` possesses.
+7. `GameEvent` - Abstract base class for different types of game events (battles, discoveries, etc.).
+Utilize templates to manage different types of game events.
+8. `GameTimeline` - Represents a timeline of `GameEvent` objects.
+9. `Level` - Represents a game level where characters can interact, find items, and fight enemies.

+Key Features:
+1. **Character Creation** - Players can create their own characters.
+2. **Exploration** - Players can explore different levels, each with different enemies and items.
+3. **Inventory Management** - Players can collect items and use them.
+4. **Battles** - Players can fight enemies and gain experience.
+5. **Game Events** - Key game events (such as battles, item discoveries, level completions) should be recorded in a `GameTimeline`.

+Remember, this project is a simplified RPG, so it doesn't have to incorporate every aspect of a full-fledged RPG.
+The main goal is to apply the principles of OOP that you've learned.
+You can always expand on this project later and add additional features as you continue to learn more about programming and game development.
+Good luck!